 Foxing can cause your artwork to be particularly eye-catching for all the wrong reasons.
 The subtler colours and shades used in works on paper is at odds with the distinct and bold reddish-brown marks left on the painting.
 In those artworks where there is perhaps an expanse of cloud, or stretch of sea, it is very noticeable.
 As you can see from the pictures, these marks mottle and blemish the surface of the artwork.

-Foxing can be treated well without compromising the paper support or pigments.
-To a certain extent, it can be treated by utilising specific washing treatments which flush out the polluted acidic elements on the paper.
-However, usually to remove foxing completely you need to use a conservation standard bleaching agent.
+Foxing can be treated successfully without compromising the paper or colour of the artwork.
+It can be treated by utilising specific washing treatments to flush out the polluted acidic elements on the paper.
+If you want to remove foxing completely you will need to arrange for a trained conservator to conduct a series of specialist treatments.
+Our team is happy to advise and offer a quotation for this service if it is required.

 Like many issues that arise with watercolours and works on paper, foxing is preventable.
 Paper constantly absorbs moisture in the atmosphere, and therefore any impurities that are carried.
 It’s a sensible step to put preventative measures in place to avoid future damage.
 Ensuring that your painting is correctly stored and displayed, with minimal exposure to humidity, is advised.